jamesroutley/B1-Project/b1_project_writeup.md

 - Create a new Matlab function(s) to generate the periodic function shown in Fig. 2.4, where a is a parameter.
 Explore the number of terms required to provide a decent representation of the function as a gets smaller.

-I created a new function `
+I created a new function `fs_periodictrianglenew.m` which generates the

 - **How might you define \decent"?**
 - **What do you notice about the Bm coecients?**